 Homeword uses sustainable methods to strengthen Montana communities by teaching homebuyer education and financial skill building and creating safe, healthy homes people can afford.

-Historically the demand for affordable housing in Montana has exceeded the supply.
+Historically the demand for homes Montanans can afford to rent or buy has exceeded the supply.
 Wages in the state are low while the cost of living remains high.
-In the current housing market of low supply and high demand, renters and homeowners alike find themselves especially challenged by issues of housing affordability.
+Renters and homeowners alike find themselves challenged by high home costs.

-Homeword began in 1994 in response to the growing need for affordable housing in Montana.
-It is regionally and nationally recognized for its sustainable affordable housing development and programming.
+Homeword began in 1994 in response to the growing need for homes Montanans can afford.
+We are regionally and nationally recognized for our homes and our programming.

 Our clients are as diverse as our state.
-We serve those working low-wage jobs, seniors on fixed incomes, people with disabilities, female-headed households, domestic violence survivors, veterans and formerly homeless people, to name a few.
-We work statewide and are committed to bringing our holistic approach to affordable housing to those communities most in need.
+We empower Montanans of all ages, including working Montanans, seniors on fixed incomes, people with disabilities, domestic violence survivors, Veterans and parents of many precious children.
+We work statewide and are committed to bringing our holistic approach to homes Montanans can afford to rent or buy.

 - City of Missoula/Missoula in Motion Transportation Best Practices Award (2016, 2015, 2013, 2005)

 - Missoula Job Service Executive Committee Employer of Choice (2014)

 - Sonoran Institute Building from the Best of the Northern Rockies Award (2007)

 - Montana State Extension Office EcoStar Award (2006)

 - Orton Family Foundation Inaugural PLACEMATTERS Innovator in Place Award (2006)